openshift/openshift-ansible-contrib/playbooks/provisioning/openstack/README.md

 from the in-stack DNS server, which is a first member of the 'dns' inventory hosts group.

-The final `external_nsupdate_keys` updated with the evaluated data is shown in a debug message after the post provision playbook finishes its execution.

 #### Other configuration variables

 `openstack_ssh_key` is a Nova keypair - you can see your keypairs with